The Basic Law of West Who

 The President may appoint citizens to the above positions temporarily, but those individuals must be confirmed by a national vote.

 The Minister of Immigration approves and grants citizenship to those people wishing to become part of West Who.
-The Department of Citizen Affairs is required to keep copies of all citizenship papers.
+The Department of Citizen Affairs is required to keep records of all citizenship papers.

 The Treasury Department is responsible for printing West Who currency, stamps, passports, stationery, and other official documents.
 The Secretary of the Treasury is appointed by the President.